SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

   rec_corrected = correct_motion(rec, preset="rigid_fast")

-Optionally any parameter from the preset can be overwritten.
+Optionally any parameter from the preset can be overwritten:

 .. code-block:: python